 The accompanying unaudited interim consolidated financial statements have been prepared by the Company, in accordance with generally accepted accounting principles pursuant to Regulation S-X of the Securities and Exchange Commission.
 Certain information and footnote disclosures normally included in audited consolidated financial statements prepared in accordance with generally accepted accounting principles have been condensed or omitted.
 Accordingly, these interim financial statements should be read in conjunction with the Company's financial statements and related notes as contained in Form 10-K for the year ended December 31, 2009.
-In the opinion of management, the interim consolidated financial statements, including normal recurring adjustments, necessary for fair presentation of the in terim periods presented.
-The results of the operations for the three and six months ended June 30, 2010 are not necessarily indicative of the results of operations to be expected for the full year.
+In the opinion of management, the interim consolidated financial statements reflect all adjustments, including normal recurring adjustments, necessary for fair presentation of the interim periods presented.
+The results of the operations for the three and nine months ended September 30, 2010 are not necessarily indicative of the results of operations to be expected for the full year.